No767/No767/README.md

 ### Hey there, I'm Noelle

 she/they | Open Source Software Developer | Core Maintainer of [Rin](https://github.com/No767/Rin), [Kumiko](https://github.com/No767/Kumiko) and [Miku](https://github.com/No767/Miku)

 Hii, I'm a software developer and a student.
 I work on building APIs, working with both SQL and NoSQL databases, and develop Discord bots.
 I also handle frontend frameworks as well.
+I'm a full stack web developer, working with frameworks from React, and Next.js to backend frameworks like Spring, Django, Fiber, and many more.

 ## Stats
 ![Profile views](https://komarev.com/ghpvc/?username=No767&color=edb8ff)